arbor-sim/arbor/doc/python/cable_cell.rst

         Apply a mechanism with a region using the name of the mechanism.
         The mechanism will use the parameter values set in the mechanism catalogue.
+        Returns a unique identifier that can be used to query the local indexes (see :gen:`index`) assigned to the placed items on the cable cell.

         :param str region: description of the region.
         :param str mechanism: the name of the mechanism.